 Information for Students

 If you think you would benefit from seeing a counsellor you can make an appointment with us.
 We see everyone for an initial assesment to help find out whether counselling can help.
 This appointment will last for 30-50 minutes and if, by the end of it you and the counsellor have decided that ongoing counselling may be beneficial, you can request to go on the waiting list.

-We do not usually put a limit on the number of sessions that are available but at busy times of year they may be restricted.
+As a service we offer primarily short term counselling.
+Please be aware that at busy times of year what we can offer may be limited.
 The counsellor you see will discuss what we are able to offer.